$\infty$-Dold-Kan correspondence via representation theory: Universal tilting theory

 What is left to discuss is why the functor $G^n$ in \eqref{maineq} is isomorphic to $T_n\otimes_{[A_n]}-$.
-For this purpose we recall the following definition: \begin{defn}[{\cite[Definition~8.1]{[3]}}] Let $\D$ be a stable derivator and let $A,B\in\cCat$.
-A morphism $\D^A\to\D^B$ is \textbf{left admissible} if it can be written as a composition of \begin{itemize} \item[(LA1)] restriction morphisms $u^\ast\colon\D^{B'}\to\D^{A'}$, \item[(LA2)] left Kan extensions $u_!\colon\D^{A'}\to\D^{B'}$, \item[(LA3)] right Kan extensions $u_\ast\colon\D^{A'}\to\D^{B'}$ along fully faithful functors which amount precisely to adding a cartesian square or right Kan extensions along countable compositions of such functors, and \item[(LA4)] right extensions by zero $u_\ast\colon\D^{A'}\to\D^{B'}$ for sieves $u\colon A'\to B'$. \end{itemize} Dually, we can define a \textbf{right admissible} morphism. \end{defn}
+For this purpose, let us recall the following definition. \begin{defn}[{\cite[Definition~8.1]{[3]}}] Let $\D$ be a stable derivator and let $A,B\in\cCat$.
+A morphism $\D^A\to\D^B$ is \textbf{left admissible} if it can be written as a composition of \begin{itemize} \item[(LA1)] restriction morphisms $u^\ast\colon\D^{B'}\to\D^{A'}$, \item[(LA2)] left Kan extensions $u_!\colon\D^{A'}\to\D^{B'}$, \item[(LA3)] right Kan extensions $u_\ast\colon\D^{A'}\to\D^{B'}$ along fully faithful functors which amount precisely to adding a cartesian square or right Kan extensions along countable compositions of such functors, and \item[(LA4)] right extensions by zero $u_\ast\colon\D^{A'}\to\D^{B'}$ for sieves $u\colon A'\to B'$. \end{itemize} Dually, we define a \textbf{right admissible} morphism. \end{defn}

-We observe that, by the construction in the proof of \cref{mainthm}, the functor $G^n$ is left admissible.
-We can then apply the following Theorem stating that every left admissible morphism is a canceling tensor product.
+By the construction in the proof of \cref{mainthm}, the functor $G^n$ is left admissible.
+This allows us to apply the following result, stating that every left admissible morphism is a canceling tensor product.

 \begin{theorem}[{\cite[Theorem~8.5]{[3]}}] Let $\D$ be a stable derivator and let $F\colon\D^A\to\D^B$ be a morphism.
-If $F$ is left admissible then there is a bimodule $M\in\cSp(B\times A\op)$ and a natural isomorphism \end{theorem} The proof of this Theorem show why in our case the module $M$ is given by $T_n$ and then we can conclude with the following prposition
+If $F$ is left admissible then there is a bimodule $M\in\cSp(B\times A\op)$ and a natural isomorphism \end{theorem} The proof of \cite[Theorem~8.5]{[3]} shows that in our case the module $M$ is given by $T_n$ and then we can conclude with the following proposition

 \begin{proposition} The following equivalence of functors holds

 \end{proposition}